Nov. 27, 2017

 Here is a chart showing when the Sellers are getting closest to their list price.
 We are in the slower part of the summer, and need to price homes correctly to get a quick offer (or more).

-Denver’s unemployment rate is still very low - at 2.4% in August 2017.
-Still very low comparing to the national average of 4.4% in August.
-Colorado’s population is 5.555 million, with the Denver metro area seeing 3.075 million and Denver proper is 683,096.
+Denver’s unemployment rate is still very low - at 2.7%.
+Still very low comparing to the national average of 4.1% in October.
+Colorado’s population is 5.557 million, with the Denver metro area seeing 3.075 million and Denver proper is 683,096.
 Denver has outpaced most large cities across the Country and expect to see by 2020 a population of over 3.3 million.
 We are seeing many corporations relocating their headquarters or putting in a hub into the Denver metro area, creating job growth.
 Our state government is working hard on affordable housing issues for both the elderly and first time home buyers, with so many relocating into the Denver metro area.

 Homeowners - if you have thought about selling and like like a home evaluation, please let me know, I will contact you right away.
 Relocating to Denver, and need some advice - see my Relocating to Denver information.